-You’re interested in becoming a teacher but keep hearing news about low educator salaries.
+You’re interested in becoming a teacher but keep hearing about low educator salaries.

 And so you wonder, do teachers make enough money to live comfortably?

-Yes, in general, K-12 teachers in the U.S make enough money to live comfortably depending on how they are accustomed to living.
-Other factors at play include standard of living, geographic location, family status, and level of frugality.
+Yes, in general, K-12 teachers in the U.S. make enough money to live comfortably depending on how they are accustomed to living.

-This post is dedicated to aspiring teachers who have concern about the ability to live comfortably on a teacher’s salary.
+This post is dedicated to aspiring teachers who worry about the pay and ability to live comfortably on a teacher’s salary.

-*Disclaimer: This post represents my opinions and experiences and are for educational purposes only.
+*Disclaimer: This post represents my opinions/experiences and is for educational purposes only.
 I am not a financial advisor, and this post does not represent formal financial advice.

 Understanding the relationship between teacher salary and living comfortably begins with taking a look at an individual’s mindset.